-The Library maintains a small collection of Spanish and Polish language materials to meet the recreational and educational needs of children preschool age and older who are fluent in the languages represented.
+The Library maintains a small collection of Spanish and Polish language materials to meet the recreational and educational needs of children from birth through middle school who are fluent in the languages represented.
 Each collection consists of popular fiction and nonfiction books.
 These collections are maintained as separate browsing collections within the children's area.